Early Detection Innovation Sandpit and Award

 - Pitch projects for seed funding to test the feasibility of your ideas

-The research ideas you develop at the workshop should:
+The research ideas you develop at the workshop could investigate some or a combination of the following challenges:

-We welcome applications from a wide range of disciplines, including from those working in the fields of cancer biology, engineers, chemists and physical scientists, mathematicians and statisticians, computer scientists, healthcare professionals, and those working in the digital and technology space.
+We welcome applications from a wide range of disciplines, including from those working in the fields of cancer biology, healthcare professionals, computer scientists, mathematicians and statisticians, engineers, physical scientists, and those working in the digital and technology space.

 You must be: